Willy-Kimura/TrialMaker.Demo/README.md

 ## 🔑 Demo limitations

 TrialMaker's demo library let's any interested developers test its core features.
-Once satisfied, one can go ahead and purchase the [premium](https://gum.co/QQejI) version that removes all limitations, allowing you build distributable and production-ready applications.
+Once satisfied, you can go ahead and purchase the [premium](https://gum.co/QQejI) version that removes all limitations, allowing you to build distributable and production-ready applications.

 The demo limitations include: